 Yvonne never felt like a stranger in America.
 She developed a long time friendship with a local Polish community but also with her American neighbors and colleagues.
 Life seemed like a fairytale for most of the 25 following years, with traveling being a huge part of it.

 To support her appetite for a new adventure, she slowly became a travel hacker, without even knowing that a term like this existed.
 Essentially, she developed a strategy of using points and miles to generate free travel: Basics of Travel Hacking.

 Life is not a fairy tale

-Yvonne started blogging at a tender age of 58.
-It was quite a challenge to enter the world of pins, tweets, and hashtags, but she manged to crawl through it.
-Unfortunately, she lost her first website when she really sick.
+Yvonne started blogging at the tender age of 58.
+It was quite a challenge to enter the world of pins, tweets, and hashtags, but she managed to crawl through it.
+Unfortunately, she lost her first website when she got really sick.
 Her domain expired, someone bought it, and her website was gone!

 After almost a two year gap without her own blog, she felt a need to build a new one to express herself and share her advice with other travelers.
 Blogging helps her to focus on pleasant memories versus on struggles of her daily life.

 - Check out her cancer journey – Living and Traveling with Cancer.

 The struggle was real, but she survived.
 Just like before, the world is still calling her name and she answers it with every opportunity she gets.